 Like anything artificial, your controller needs fuel to function.
 Your Xbox One controller keeps disconnecting, and weak batteries could potentially be the guilty party here.
 The power is displayed on the home screen.
 In case of absence or exhaustion, replace the batteries with new ones or recharge the batteries if your controllers are rechargeable.

-Always remember to recharge your rechargeable controllers once every couple of days so that you can sit down for a long uninterrupted session.
+Always recharge your rechargeable controllers once every couple of days so you can sit down for a long uninterrupted session.

 3. Hit the Restart Button

 A power cycle will entirely reset your Xbox One system, which helps troubleshoot your console and controller issues.
-While most people switch off their controller via the menu, it is possible to turn it off manually.
+While most people switch off their controllers via the menu, it is possible to turn them off manually.
 To restart your controller, simply: